FelixOnline/v2/content/articles/2017-6-2-in-defence-of-being-flaky.md

 Yes, you have mildly inconvenienced someone.
 There is now someone out there either scrambling to find someone else who has been flaked on to hang out with, or resigning themselves to a slightly boring night in.
 But you know what, that’s not going to kill them.
 I have no problems admitting that I’m going to put myself first day to day, and if that means cancelling plans, so be it.

 Like, don’t be a dick.
 If you’re consistently cancelling plans, don’t make so many plans.
-If you’re always cancelling plans with the same person, be mature enough to re\-evaluate that friendship.
+If you’re always cancelling plans with the same person, be mature enough to re-evaluate that friendship.
 Don’t be a flake because you can’t tell the difference between an obligation friendship and a friendship that you’re actually gaining something from.
 Be a flake because you don’t want to force anything or to have a shitty time.
 But accept your flakiness and cancel early, be the best possible flake you can be, and you don’t have to feel guilty at all.